andrewkibet/Jcompose/JCompose/README.md

 Use **_ViewModel_** and **_LiveData_** to handle API responses in a lifecycle-aware manner.
 Handle authentication, error handling, and JSON parsing effectively in your API calls.

+When do we Apply Retrofit?

+Let’s say you are developing an e-commerce Android app where users can browse a list of products, view details about a product, and make a purchase.
+To achieve this, you need a way to fetch data (e.g., product details, prices, user accounts) from a remote server and display it in your app.
+This is where Retrofit and RESTful APIs come into play.

+How Retrofit fits in:
+Fetching Product List: When the user opens the app, the product data (name, price, images) will be retrieved from a server.
+Retrofit will be used to send an HTTP request to a RESTful API endpoint (e.g., https://api.example.com/products).
+The server will respond with JSON data, and Retrofit will parse it into Kotlin objects.

+Fetching Product Details: When a user clicks on a product to view more details, such as specifications, reviews, and available stock, Retrofit will make another request to the API, like https://api.example.com/products/{id}.
+This returns detailed data for the selected product.

+User Authentication: If your app has user accounts, users will need to sign in or register.
+Retrofit can be used to send login credentials to the API, and in return, you’ll get a token that authenticates future requests (for example, placing an order).

+Placing an Order: Once users add items to their cart and proceed to checkout, the order details (such as selected products and shipping information) will be sent to the server using Retrofit.
+This data could be sent via a POST request to an endpoint like https://api.example.com/orders.

+In each of these cases, Retrofit manages the API communication, converts the API’s response (usually in JSON format) into usable Kotlin objects, and handles error responses.